 out the tissue.
 The tissue sample is examined to see if there are cancer cells or

 other abnormal cells in it.
-This biopsy is often done in a doctor’s office.
-It may
+This biopsy is often done in a healthcare provider’s office.
+It

 Dilation and curettage (D&C)

-Your doctor may recommend a D&C if an endometrial biopsy is not possible or more information
+Your healthcare provider may recommend a D&C if an endometrial biopsy is not possible

-is needed.
-This is a minor surgery in which the cervix is opened (dilated).
-The cervical
+or more information is needed.
+This is a minor surgery in which the cervix is opened

 Getting your test results